craftinc/craftinc-gates/README.md

 coming soon!

 ## Roadmap ##
-* __Version 2.3__
-	* Info-Tools for gates.
-(Get the name of a gate you standing next to.)
-	* Search command for nearby gates.
-(Visually highlight nearby gates.
-Especially useful for hidden gates!)
-* __Future__
 * Optionally allow animals and mobs to travel via gates.
 * Allow players to use gates while sitting inside a minecart or boat
 * Dynmap integration.
 * Per player permissions for using and managing gates.
 * Horizontal gates.

 ## Bugs and other Problems ##
 Please use our [_issue tracker_](https://github.com/craftinc/craftinc-gates/issues?state=open) on GitHub.